New Law Aims To Help Americans Without Retirement Plans. Will It Work?

 "Over 50 million workers right now don't have access to any retirement plan at all," says David Certner, legislative counsel for AARP.

 Small employers are the biggest segment lacking coverage, he says.
-That's because many small businesses lack time and money to set such programs up, he says.
+That's because many small businesses lack the time and money to set such programs up, he says.

-The new law, called the Secure Act, aims to help with that in part by allowing smaller employers to band together to share the administrative burden — making it cheaper and easier to offer retirement benefits.
-How many will do so and expand their retirement benefits is far from clear, because the program is optional.
+The new law, called the Secure Act, aims to help with that, in part by allowing smaller employers to band together to share the administrative burden — making it cheaper and easier to offer retirement benefits.
+How many will do so and expand their retirement benefits is far from clear because the program is optional.

 And, Certner says, the law won't apply to many other workers who aren't classified as employees.
-That's because they're contractors or gig workers who aren't eligible for those benefits.
+Contractors or gig workers aren't eligible for those benefits.

 The Secure Act also gives people more flexibility to save for longer periods of time and delay withdrawing funds.
-It also allows employers to offer other investment options like annuities.
+It allows employers to offer other investment options like annuities.

 The fact that the measure passed with overwhelming bipartisan support last month is significant, says Alicia Munnell, director of the Center for Retirement Research at Boston College.
 But she says the changes are modest.